-Mr. Abdulhadi al-Khawaja, 54, is a prominent human rights defender convicted and sentenced to life in prison on June 22, 2011 for financing and participating in terrorism to overthrow the government, as well as spying for a foreign country
+Abdulhadi al-Khawaja is a prominent human rights defender sentenced to life in prison in June 2011 for allegedly financing and participating in terrorism to overthrow the government, as well as spying for a foreign country

-Chief Ebrima Manneh, 37, was a senior reporter for the Banjul, Gambia-based Daily Observer.
+Chief Ebrima Manneh was a senior reporter for the Banjul, Gambia-based Daily Observer.
 He was arrested by the Gambian National Intelligence Agency on July 7, 2006, and has since been held incommunicado.
-The Gambian government refuses to divulge the […]

-Tom Byabagamba, Frank Rusagara, and François Kabayiza are former Rwandan military officers.
-They are currently imprisoned for criticizing the Rwandan government.
+Tom Byabagamba and Frank Rusagara are former Rwandan military officers.
+They are serving a 15 year prison sentence for criticizing the Rwandan government.

 Mahmadali Hayit is the deputy chairman of the opposition Islamic Renaissance Party of Tajikistan.
 He is currently serving a life sentence on fabricated charges of conspiring to overthrow the Tajik government.

-Zayd Saidov, 58, is a well-known businessman and former Tajikistan government official.
+Zayd Saidov is a well-known businessman and former Tajikistan government official.
 He was arrested in May 2013 and is currently serving a 29 year sentence on charges designed to disrupt his creation of an opposition party.

-Gulgeldy Annaniyazov, 55, is a political dissident and human rights activist who has been detained in Turkmenistan since 2008, when he returned to the country after six years in Norway as a political refugee
+Gulgeldy Annaniyazov is a political dissident and human rights activist who has been detained in Turkmenistan since 2008, when he returned to the country after six years in Norway as a political refugee